MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/extend-event-management.md

 ## Add a webinar provider

-When creating a new webinar provider, you will need to have ***Client ID*** and ***Client secret***.
+When adding a new webinar provider in **Dynamics 365**, you will need to have ***Client ID*** and ***Client secret***.
+This inforamtion is provided when you sign up for a webinar provider.
 The authorization of the Webinar service to Dynamics 365 uses OAuth 2.0 standard protocol.
 More information: [OAuth, Client ID and Client secret](https://www.oauth.com/oauth2-servers/client-registration/client-id-secret/).

 To add a new webinar provider: